Coronavirus (COVID-19) Information

 APTA, together with WSP USA, Inc. and the Johns Hopkins Bloomberg School of Public Health (JHU), has developed the linked guide — APTA COVID-19 Guide: Safeguarding Riders and Employees.
-(April 14)
+(Revised August 2020)

 The guide is written to provide senior public transit operations leaders with strategies and tactical solutions that can help protect riders and agency employees from COVID-19, as well as help with future pandemic preparedness.

-- The Cares Act and State-Managed Transit Grant Programs: Words of Advice from CTAA (NEW)
+- The Cares Act and State-Managed Transit Grant Programs: Words of Advice from CTAA (April 2020)

 - Properly Cleaning Your Vehicles and Other Transit Facilities

 - Advanced Preparations for Employee Health and Safety

 - What To Do if Your Employee Tests Positive